Sean-Margison/In-a-Row-Game/README.md

 # In-a-Row Game

+A fully responsive online multiplayer web game using new technologies.

-<b>Purpose</b>: To learn new technologies and gain valuable experience.
+<b>Purpose</b>: To learn new technologies and gain valuable experience.<br/>
 <b>Technologies</b>: React, Node.js, and Socket.io

 Features: